 3. Volatility & Risk

-4. Ease of Use & Transaction Fees
+4. Ease of Use and Transaction Fees

 Trading Hours

 The stock market is only open during business days and set hours.
 In the U.S., the stock market opens from 9:30 AM to 4:00 PM ET Mondays to Fridays.
 However, some brokerages, such as Webull, allow pre-market and after-hours trading from 4:00 AM to 8:00 PM ET.
 That means investors and traders will not be able to trade outside of these hours.
-Additionally, the exchanges are closed during certain holidays.
+Additionally, the exchanges are closed during certain holidays, such as federal holidays.

 Transaction Fees